Search

 If conservative treatment is not successful, you will likely proceed to interventional methods, or joint injections.
 The most common joint injections both seek to alleviate pain and increase range of motion.
 They are:

-• Steroid Injections – Steroid injections are used to treat inflammation, arthritis, and joint disease.
+• Steroid Injections (or Cortisone Shots) – These injections are commonly used to reduce inflammation and provide relief from arthritis and joint pain.

 • Hyaluronic acid (or “rooster comb”) injections – Also referred to as viscosupplementation, hyaluronic acid injections are used to treat osteoarthritis (most commonly in the knee).